 Chicken is really a staple for meals in our house.
-Whether it’s chicken salad for lunch or roasted chicken for dinner, most of our favorite family recipes include chicken.
+Whether it’s a chicken salad for lunch or roasted chicken for dinner, most of our favorite family recipes include chicken.
 What we don’t think about often enough is adding chicken to our breakfast recipes.
 This Sautéed Garlic Herb Chicken and Cheese Frittata changed our minds about chicken for breakfast or brunch.

 Sautéed Garlic Herb Chicken and Cheese Frittata